 How to Qualify for Food Truck Financing

 Each lender considers slightly different criteria to qualify you for food truck financing, but there are some general guidelines.
-You should have been in business at least 6 months, and have $10,000 or more in monthly revenue (or annual revenues of $100,000).
+You should have been in business for at least six months (for online loans), and have $10,000 or more in monthly revenue (or annual revenues of $100,000).
 Some food truck startups may find it challenging to find a bank loan, since the requirements may be that you’re in business for two years or more.

 You may be required to provide cash or collateral for a down payment along with your loan application, especially if your credit doesn’t meet the minimum requirement (we’ll cover those numbers next).
 You may also need a cosigner with good credit.

 If you’re considering a food truck equipment loan, you’ll need similar qualifications, and may be asked for a down payment of 5-20% if you have good credit.
 Note that lenders may require a UCC filing, which could impact your ability to qualify for other financing, or could negatively impact your business credit report.